 The concentrations of underserved populations in the KIPDA ADD region are higher than statewide trends at a regional level.
-For the purpose of this plan, Census data is reviewed for the following categories: female population, male population, Limited English proficiency, minority persons, older persons (age 65 +), persons with low-income, and persons with disabilities (Age 18 and older).
+For the purpose of this plan, Census data is reviewed for the following categories: minority persons, persons aged 65 or older, persons with income below the poverty level, persons with disabilities (age 18 and older) and persons (age 5 and older) with limited English proficiency.